-- 18.1 Exploitation is a form of child abuse and can include sexual and/ or criminal exploitation.
-It occurs when an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and /or for financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence. - 18.2 CSE and CCE can affect boys and girls and can include children who have been moved (referred to as trafficking) for the purpose of exploitation.
+- 18.2 CSE and CCE can affect boys and girls and can include children who have been moved (referred to as trafficking) for the purpose of exploitation.
 The experience of girls who are criminally exploited can be very different to that of boys.
 The indicators may not be the same, however professionals should be aware that both boys and girls can be at risk of criminal exploitation.
-It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation. - 18.3 Schools must write and implement a local exploitation procedure which staff must be familiar with.
-All staff must read the Group's Exploitation policy as well as refer to KCSiE 2023 - 18.4 All staff must know the definitions, signs and indicators of CSE, CCE and County Lines.
-DSL must provide ongoing training and learning to staff around exploitation.
-All staff must have training in exploitation. - 18.5 Staff must report any concerns regarding exploitation immediately to the DSL and document their concerns appropriately on the same day.
-Where there are immediate concerns relating to a child's safety due to exploitation, DSLs must make a same day referral to the local authority and report the concerns to the police as well as to the Regional Director. - 18.6 It is the responsibility of all staff to help children and young people know about grooming and exploitation.
+It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation. - 18.3 Schools must write and implement a local exploitation procedure which team members must be familiar with.
+All team members must read the Group's Exploitation policy as well as refer to KCSiE 2024 - 18.4 All team members must know the definitions, signs and indicators of CSE, CCE and County Lines.
+DSL must provide ongoing training and learning to team members around exploitation.
+All team members must have training in exploitation. - 18.5 Team members must report any concerns regarding exploitation immediately to the DSL and document their concerns appropriately on the same day.
+Where there are immediate concerns relating to a child's safety due to exploitation, DSLs must make a same day referral to the local authority and report the concerns to the police as well as to the Regional Director. - 18.6 It is the responsibility of all team members to help children and young people know about grooming and exploitation.
 Schools must ensure that pupils know who to talk to if they have any concerns for themselves or other children.

-Please also see Multi-agency practice principles for responding to child exploitation and extra-familial harm
+Please also see Multi-agency principles - child exploitation and extra-familial harm